Certora/Documentation/docs/gambit/mutation-verifier.md

 ## Running the Mutation Verifier

 The mutation verification script is called `certoraMutate`.
-TESTTTTTTTT Run it from the command line:
+Run it from the command line:

 ```sh